nxp-imx/ethos-u-vela/README.md

 ## Environment

-Vela runs on the Linux operating system and on Microsoft Windows, see note in Installation section below.
+Vela runs on the Linux and Microsoft Windows 10 operating systems, see note in Installation section below.

 ## Prerequisites